Bestra/ember-training-slides/slides.md

 ^
 - Person will be the prototype for any instance
 - Easy to accidentally mutate someone else's array
+- Mainly a problem with superclasses and mixins

 ---
 # Mixins